Some Key Contextual Elements, Themes, Analysis and Character profiles in William Golding’s novel.

 A5: Problems and questions universal to the human experience are raised:

 Antithesis is the underlying structural element.
-The central concern of Lord of the Flies is the conflict between two competing impulses that exist within all human beings: the instinct to live by rules, act peacefully, follow moral commands, and value the good of the group against the instinct to gratify one’s immediate desires, act violently to obtain supremacy over others, and enforce one’s will.
+The central concern of Lord of the Flies is the conflict between two competing elements that exist within all human beings: the instinct to live by rules, act peacefully, follow moral commands, and value the good of the group against the instinct to gratify one’s immediate desires, act violently to obtain supremacy over others, and enforce one’s will.
 This conflict might be expressed in a number of ways:

 - civilization vs. savagery